-How are diamonds formed, and are diamonds rare?
+How are diamonds formed and are diamonds rare?
 The world’s most coveted gemstone begins its journey thousands of miles beneath the Earth’s surface where it is compressed into crystals over the span of millions of years before forming the deposits that are mined today.

 So, how are diamonds mined?
 Mining is performed using several methods.
-However, the most popular way to extract these shiny stones is through open-pit, underground, or alluvial mining.
+However, the most popular way to extract these shiny stones is through open-pit, underground, and alluvial mining.
 Open-pit and underground mining are the two versions that most people are familiar with.
-These processes are most often performed by world-renowned mining companies using state-of-the-art equipment and technology.
+These processes are most often performed by world-renown mining companies using state-of-the-art equipment and technology.
 The third most common method, alluvial mining, is what might come to mind when you think of unethical mining practices.
 This version of extraction is performed by hand, often resulting in grueling physical labor and poor working conditions that can be easily exploited by the wrong people.

 What Is a Blood Diamond?

-The term “blood diamond,” also known as "conflict diamonds," was established in the 1990s by the United Nations to address violent civil wars in western and central Africa.
+The term “blood diamond” also known as conflict diamonds, was established in the 1990s by the United Nations to address violent civil wars in western and central Africa.
 The African countries of Angola, the Democratic Republic of the Congo, and Sierra Leone were the most heavily impacted by this conflict as rebel groups looked to exploit the diamond-rich regions.

 When a conflict diamond is mined, the rough diamond enters the supply chain, where it is cut and polished to make it indistinguishable from any other gemstone.
 Profits from the blood diamond trade are then put back into the illegal operation as rebels purchase weapons and war materiel with the funds.